MMACS11DC1-2025/class-exercises-StevenZhang3125/6.7/README.md

 ### Unit Testing
 - `getClosestValue()`: Tested with known reference colors to ensure correct kWh/kWp values are returned
-- `isGrayScale()`: Verified that UI elements with neutral colors (legends, text) are properly filtered
+- `isTargetFeature()`: Verified that UI elements with neutral colors (legends, text) are properly filtered
 - `colourToValue()`: Confirmed that all non-grayscale pixels are processed and converted to kWh/kWp values
 - `nestedArraySelectionSort()`: Validated sorting accuracy by comparing results with manually sorted data